anishhhhhhh/TravelTrack/README.md

 #### React:
 hooks used : useState, useEffect, useContext, useReducer, useCallback, and custom hooks.
 <br/>
 Authentication is handled by JWT Authentication.
-Users can be auto logged-in and are auto logged out after 1 hr ie. when token is expired.
+Users can be auto logged-in inside 1 hour and are auto logged out after 1 hour ie. when token is expired.

 ### `Backend`
 Node, Express<br/>